-Research Group in: Non-Vascular Intervention, Emergency and Abdominal Radiology
+Research Group in: Abdominal Radiology

 Imaging plays an essential role in the emergency care setting where rapid and accurate image acquisition and interpretation are important prerequisites to correctly diagnose and effectively tailor treatment for patients with acute onset diseases.
 Oslo University Hospital (OUH) is one of the largest trauma and emergency care centers in Scandinavia, giving us an excellent and unique position for research within in this field.